-The Ditanium is one of the heaviest hitting vapes in my vast collection.
-Even with just dry herbs, there’s something punchy about this vape.
+The Ditanium is made here in the USA, and is one of the heaviest hitting vapes in my vast collection.
+Even with just dry herbs, there’s something punchy about this convection vape.
 The payload is placed in the glass wand portion of the whip, and only cooks when in position to hit.
 In between draws, away from the heat, the herbs gently cool, preserving taste and potency for later.
 With nothing but quartz, glass, grade 2 titanium and stainless steel in the vapor path, your herbs will taste strong and fresh, nothing added.
-If you need something stronger than dry herbs, the Ditanium’s built in quartz nail can dab all day long.
+If you need something stronger than dry herbs, like a concentrate session, the Ditanium’s built in quartz nail can do it all day long.
 As we’ll get into later, you can do both at once for a ridiculous ride!

 Safe, solid construction